0xmetaschool/dating-coach-gpt/README.md

 - OpenAI for the GPT-4 API
 - Chakra UI team for their React component library
-- AWS for cloud storage solutions

 ## FAQ

-**Q: Is DateMatch free to use?**
+**Q: Is DatingCoachGPT free to use?**
-A: DateMatch offers both free and premium tiers.
+A: DatingCoachGPT offers both free and premium tiers.
 Basic matching and messaging are free, while advanced features require a subscription.

 **Q: How does the AI matching work?**
 A: Our AI analyzes profiles, interests, behavior patterns, and stated preferences to suggest compatible matches.